elmsln/elmsln/core/dslmcode/shared/drupal-7.x/modules/ulmus/field_redirection/README.txt

 Field Redirection
 *****************

-A field formatter for EntityReference, File, Link, Node Reference, Term Reference, URL and User Reference fields that will perform a HTTP redirect to the given entity, file, URL, term, node, URL or user.
+A field formatter for EntityReference, File, Image, Link, Node Reference, Term Reference, URL and User Reference fields that will perform a HTTP redirect to the given entity, file, URL, term, node, URL or user.
 The formatter's settings allow selection from one of the seven different possible HTTP status codes that